mathrip/AID-HS/README.md

 You will find an example of the `list_subjects.csv` on the `aidsh_data_folder`

-Before to run the command,  please ensure you are in the folder containing the AID-HS scripts and that the *aidhs_env* environment is activated:
+Before running the harmonisation command,  please ensure you are in the folder containing the AID-HS scripts and that the *aidhs_env* environment is activated:
 ```bash
 cd <path_to_aidhs_folder>
 conda activate aidhs_env